apapenheim/apapenheim.github.io/_trc/2020identity.md

 Also highly atypical is that neither the candidate's given name(s), nor surname appear anywhere on  – or in any construction of  –  the logo.
 It is the closest any candidate comes to a pure, visuographic symbol.
 With such a small type sample to parse, McAfee could be using just about any simple pixel font in there.
 How about we say it is Andreas Nylin's <a href="https://webfonts.ffonts.net/BitDust-Two.font" target="_blank">BitDust</a>, as it is good-n'-free?

 There is a familiarity to it.
 If <a href="https://www.mantusmarine.com/" target="_blank">Mantus Marine</a> were to branch out into <a href="https://twitter.com/officialmcafee/status/1079863420458074112" target="_blank">facilitating whale sex tourism</a>, this would be the mark for them.
 If the <a href="https://www.melbourne.vic.gov.au/SiteCollectionDocuments/com-sponsor-branding-guidelines.pdf" target="_blank">City of Melbourne</a> started selling <a href="https://www.wired.com/2012/12/ff-john-mcafees-last-stand/" target="_blank">bath salts and murder weapons in Belize</a>, this would be the mark for them.
 My own pet theory?
-If you take <a href="https://en.wikipedia.org/wiki/McAfee#/media/File:McAfee_logo.png" target="_blank">the red, segmented glyph</a> with which his namesake computer security company previously used to identify itself and add <a href="https://www.mcafee.com/enterprise/en-us/mcafee-brand.html" target="_blank">the weight and geometric sharpness</a> of their recent rebrand… you come pretty close to the campaign logo:
+If you take <a href="https://en.wikipedia.org/wiki/McAfee#/media/File:McAfee_logo.png" target="_blank">the red, segmented glyph</a> with which his namesake computer security company formerly identified itself and add <a href="https://www.mcafee.com/enterprise/en-us/mcafee-brand.html" target="_blank">the weight and geometric sharpness</a> of their recent rebrand… you hints in the direction of the campaign logo:

 ![McAfee 2020 Logo Construction]({{ site.baseurl }}/images/2020identity/img/MC-img1.png)